 Deterrence and Patient Education

 The diaphragm is considered the most important muscle when it comes to respiration.
-Unilateral diaphragmatic paralysis is a condition when one half of the diaphragm is paralyzed.
+Unilateral diaphragmatic paralysis is a condition when one-half of the diaphragm is paralyzed.
 Each side of the diaphragm is innervated or controlled by the ipsilateral phrenic originating from cervical nerve roots three through five.
 Diaphragm paralysis can occur because of any pathology that affects the diaphragm muscle itself or interferes with the phrenic nerve’s ability to properly send signals to the diaphragm muscle.
 There are many possible causes for diaphragm paralysis, although the most common etiology is trauma-related.

-In most cases, the unilateral paralysis is asymptomatic, and if symptoms are present, it usually improves with time without treatment.
+In most cases, unilateral paralysis is asymptomatic, and if symptoms are present, it usually improves with time without treatment.
 Symptoms are more common if there are underlying heart or lung issues or obesity.
 When symptomatic, most patients experience trouble breathing, which is worse with exercise and lying flat on their back at night.
-There are imaging options to assist with the diagnosis of this condition, and the treatment is more specific to the underlying cause of diaphragm weakness.
+There are imaging options to assist with diagnosing this condition, and the treatment is more specific to the underlying cause of diaphragm weakness.
 Treatments can range from conservative measures, watching and waiting, to surgery to correct the underlying issue.

 Pearls and Other Issues

 Unilateral diaphragmatic paralysis is a disease process that is often overlooked, as most patients are asymptomatic, and the condition is incidentally found.
 When compounded with lung conditions, such as pneumonia or COPD exacerbations, unilateral diaphragmatic paralysis may also be present and overlooked.
 In most cases, when the underlying exacerbating factor is corrected, patients will return to baseline and be discharged feeling well.
 Diaphragm paralysis may be overlooked as the treatment for lung conditions may also assist with diaphragm paralysis, such as non-invasive positive pressure or invasive ventilation.
 After certain procedures or nerve blocks, diaphragm paralysis may be expected, and when diagnosed, treatment must be directed towards the underlying cause.
-In some cases, it is best to treat conservatively, and in others, surgery may be necessary to correct respiratory failure.
+In some cases, it is best to treat conservatively, and in others, surgery may be necessary to correct the respiratory failure.

 Enhancing Healthcare Team Outcomes